xNuminousx/Ability-Tutorial/README.md

 # Files
 * AbilityClass - Explains what goes in an ability class.
 This class will contain what the move actually does; as well as config variables, permissions, load messages, names, descriptions, and more!
+> * Note: I recommend starting from the AbilityListener then moving on to the AbilityClass.
 * AbilityListener - This will contain the event that triggers the AbilityClass.
 For instance, the trigger of this ability is a click.
 So when a player clicks, the AbilityClass will be triggered!